mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/retirement-microsoft-search-bing.md

 ## Can customers try to opt out of this change?

 No, customers can't opt out of the change.
 Microsoft Search in Bing is retired in all regions worldwide as of March 31, 2025.
-It is retired on all devices, including mobile.
+It's retired on all devices, including mobile.

 ## What's happening to bookmarks?